Local research group recruiting volunteers to help further Alzheimer’s treatments

 - They have been diagnosed with dementia, likely due to Alzheimer’s disease, or mild cognitive impairment.

-- They have been tested at True North Clinical Research’s memory clinic and their test scores indicate they may have mild cognitive impairment or mild Alzheimer’s disease.
+- They have been tested at Centricity Research’s memory clinic and their test scores indicate they may have mild cognitive impairment or mild Alzheimer’s disease.

 - They have a parent, sibling, or child who has or had Alzheimer’s disease.